Supercritical carbon dioxide: Manufactured products

 Environmentally beneficial, low-cost substitutes for rigid thermoplastic and fired ceramic are made using sCO_{2} as a chemical reagent.
 The sCO_{2} in these processes is reacted with the alkaline components of fully hardened hydraulic cement or gypsum plaster to form various carbonates.
 The primary byproduct is water.

 sCO_{2} is used in the foaming of polymers.
 Supercritical carbon dioxide can saturate the polymer with solvent.
 Upon depressurization and heating, the carbon dioxide rapidly expands, causing voids within the polymer matrix, i.e., creating a foam.
 Research is ongoing on microcellular foams.

 An electrochemical carboxylation of a para-isobutylbenzyl chloride to ibuprofen is promoted under sCO_{2}.

 Working fluid

 sCO_{2} is chemically stable, reliable, low-cost, non-flammable and readily available, making it a desirable candidate working fluid for transcritical cycles.

 Supercritical is used as the working fluid in domestic water heat pumps.
 Manufactured and widely used, heat pumps are available for domestic and business heating and cooling.
 While some of the more common domestic water heat pumps remove heat from the space in which they are located, such as a basement or garage, heat pump water heaters are typically located outside, where they remove heat from the outside air.

+sCO_{2} has also been considered as a working fluid for enhanced geothermal systems due to its aqueous and gas properties. sCO_{2} is also favorable for enhanced geothermal due to its high buoyancy, large expansivity and low viscosity.